Top

 Omaha Child Custody Decisions

 There are a range of important family law issues that must be decided in a NE divorce proceeding, including child custody and the division of marital property.
 If a divorcing couple has children, they must attend a parent education class and will have the opportunity to mediate a parenting plan.
-If the parents are unable to agree upon a parenting plan, the court will resolve the contested child custody issues.
+If the parents are unable to agree upon a parenting plan that includes visitation schedules, the Omaha courthouse will resolve the contested child custody issues.

 How is Child Support Calculated in Nebraska?

 After a parenting schedule is established, child support needs to be established.
-Basic child support provides for the children’s necessities including food, clothing, shelter, etc. Child support is calculated based on the income of both parties and is driven by the Nebraska Child Support Guidelines.
+Basic support provides for the children’s necessities including food, clothing, shelter, etc. Support for your children is calculated based on the income of both parties and is driven by the Nebraska Child Support Guidelines.

 What Marriage Assets Can Be Divided?